Quickstart

 WORKSPACE_PUBLISHABLE_KEY– a workspace publishable key

-curl -X POST https://api.meshes.io/api/v1/events \
+curl -X POST https://events.meshes.io/api/v1/events \

 -H "X-Meshes-Publishable-Key: WORKSPACE_PUBLISHABLE_KEY" \